Prioritized Information Bottleneck Theoretic Framework with Distributed Online Learning for Edge Video Analytics: Problem Formulation

 Accordingly, the problem can be formulated as a combinatorial multi-armed bandit (CMAB) problem.
 Each camera's connection establishment and edge server's connection establishment are base arms, and the collective actions of all agents constitute a super arm.
 Let \( a_k(t)\in \left\{ \mathcal{E}_{k,{s}}^{c\rightarrow e},\mathcal{E}_{{s}}^{e\rightarrow e_0} \right\} \) represent the action taken by camera \( k \) at time \( t \), where \(\mathcal{E}_{k,s}^{c \rightarrow e}\) denotes the connection between the \(k\)-th camera and the \(s\)-th edge server, and \(\mathcal{E}_{{s}}^{e \rightarrow e_0}\) denotes the connection between the \({s}\)-th edge server and the \({s}_0\)-th edge server for data fusion.
 The super arm is a subset of arms selected for the decision to transmit (the \(s\)-th edge server) and data fusion (the \(s_0\)-th edge server)\footnote{We omit ``$(t)$'' for simplicity in the definition of connection establishment.}.
 Dynamic channel state and ROI impact inference accuracy.
 This metric can be defined using the change in Multiple Object Detection Accuracy (MODA).
 MODA is calculated as \(M = 1 - \frac{FN + FP}{TP + FN}\), where \(TP\) denotes the number of correctly detected objects, \(FN\) means the number of missed detections, and \(FP\) is the number of false detections.
 Specifically, the gain in MODA from adding the \(k\)-th camera's feature to the ego camera's\footnote{The ego edge camera is the reference camera selected for data fusion.
 It typically has the highest number of detected moving objects (\(\chi_k\)) to provide the most comprehensive feature set for accurate object detection.} feature can be expressed as:

 where \(\mathcal{C}_a\) represents the set of cameras already selected, and \(M_{\mathcal{C}_a \cup \{k\}}\) represents the MODA score when the \(k\)-th camera is added to the set \(\mathcal{K}\).
-To incorporate submodularity, the reward function needs to reflect the diminishing returns property.
+To incorporate submodularity\footnote{The submodularity of $r_{a}(t)$ can be proven in Appendix C of \cite{fang2024pacp}.}, the reward function needs to reflect the diminishing returns property.
 Therefore, we define the reward function \(r_{\mathcal{K}}(t)\) as: